live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlInherits:lcvcore#MatFilter}
 {qmlBrief:Selects a region of interest (ROI)}

-Select a region from an image for further processing.
+Selects a region from an image for further processing.
 The 'PanAndZoom' component shows how to use a MatRoi to select a region from an image, then use a MatRead to read the regions values.

- `imgproc/panandzoom.qml`
+See __*samples/imgproc/panandzoom.qml*__

 {qmlProperty:int regionX}